appsfire/Appsfire-custom-event-adaptors/iOS/AppsfireSDK-mopub/README.md

     - Show the **Sushi** ad unit without the timer : `{"type" : "sushi", "timer" : 0}`
     - Show the **Uramaki** ad unit with the timer : `{"type" : "uramaki", "timer" : 1}`

+**Note**: Please make sure to only allocate one interstitial at a time, otherwise you can end up having less events reported to MoPub.

 ##Release Notes

+**1.4**
+Fixed an issue when successively allocating several interstitials and where the Appsfire SDK would not properly forward events to MoPub.

 **1.3**
 Fixed an issue where MoPub would not get properly notified of absence of ads after a `AFAdSDKAdAvailabilityPending` availability status.